dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-2.1.md

 ### HTTPS redirection and enforcement

 Web apps typically need to listen on both HTTP and HTTPS, but then redirect all HTTP traffic to HTTPS.
-In 2.1, specialized HTTPS redirection middleware that intelligently redirects based on the presence of configuration or bound server ports has been introduced.
+In 2.1, specialized HTTPS Redirection Middleware that intelligently redirects if an HTTPS port is available based on the presence of configuration or bound server ports has been introduced.

 Use of HTTPS can be further enforced using [HTTP Strict Transport Security Protocol (HSTS)](xref:security/enforcing-ssl#http-strict-transport-security-protocol-hsts).
 HSTS instructs browsers to always access the site via HTTPS.
-ASP.NET Core 2.1 adds HSTS middleware that supports options for max age, subdomains, and the HSTS preload list.
+ASP.NET Core 2.1 adds HSTS Middleware that supports options for max age, subdomains, and the HSTS preload list.

 ### Configuration for production